Learning to Save Money

 A lot of us need the occasional caffeine boost to get through the day.
 I'm one of them.
 I sit at a computer banging out Web pages for a living, and by the early afternoon, I seriously need a boost.
 So you know what I do?
 I make a pot of coffee.

 But I don't do any of those things.
 I own a coffee pot and I make my own coffee.
 I also buy it at Sam's Club, Costco, or BJ's in a big bag that costs about $5.00 a pound.
 But just so I can have a little luxury in my life, I also own a coffee grinder and grind my coffee fresh for every pot.
-It does make a difference.
+It really does make a difference.

 Are you still dealing with a greedy bank that charges you a fee every time you write a check, use your debit card, or want to talk to a teller?
 Why?
 Find yourself a credit union.
 Credit unions usually charge no fees except for overdrafts.
 Or if there are no credit unions nearby, consider opening a free online bank account.
 Online banks typically pay higher interest and have fewer fees.

 I'm often amazed at how much money people waste on their stupid lawns.
 It's just grass, for crying out loud.
 Do you really need a gang of professionals to come by every week to mow, fertilize, weed, and groom grass?
 Buy a second-hand lawn mower and cut it yourself.
 It's good exercise.
+Or buy a reel mower and do it old-school.
+That will save you money on gas, oil, spark plugs, air filters, and tune-ups.

 Does each one of your kids really need their own computer?
 What ever happened to sharing?